LiorKogan/V1/README.md

 ![V1](Pictures/Q030-1.png)

-A combiner has the same semantics as the duplication of anything right of it to each branch.
+A combiner is syntactic sugar, which, alternatively, can be implemented by duplicating anything right of it to each branch.

 ![V1](Pictures/Q030-2.png)